 All UK workers are entitled to at least 5.6 weeks’ paid holiday per year, inclusive of bank holidays.
 For full-time staff on a five-day week, this means 28 working days and, for part-time staff, this is calculated pro-rata.
 Staff working more than five days a week still only get 28 working days.
 It is good practice for employers to set out employees’ annual leave entitlement in an Annual leave policy.

 This entitlement applies not only to employees but also to other staff who provide services personally to you unless they are in business on their own account.
 This means certain consultants or contractors must be given paid holiday.

 When workers leave, you must pay them for accrued but untaken holidays in respect of the statutory minimum holiday requirement (ie 28 days).
-For any holiday above the statutory minimum and calculating the pay due for any unused holiday, you can set your own rules in the Employment contract.
+For any holiday above the statutory minimum and calculating the payment due for any unused holiday, you can set your own rules in the Employment contract or Annual leave policy.

 For more information, read How to calculate holiday entitlement.